ghurault/python-analysis-template/README.md

 - Analysis scripts and notebooks are located in [`analysis/`](analysis/).
 - Reusable functions and modules are stored in the local package [`src/`](src/).
-  - The package can then be installed in development mode with `pip install -e .` for easy prototyping.
+  - The package can then be installed in development mode with `pip install -e .[dev]` for easy prototyping.
   - [`src/config.py`](src/config.py) is used to store variables, constants and configurations.
   - The package version is extracted from git tags using [setuptools_scm](https://setuptools-scm.readthedocs.io/en/stable/) following [semantic versioning](https://semver.org/).
 - Tests for functions in [`src/`](src/) should go to [`tests/`](tests/) and follow the convention `test_*.py`.